EnvoyAI/examples/FAQ.md

-        *PENDING* Worklist and Notification System integration - _Liaison_ provides results via REST API routes that Worklist and Notification Systems can leverage to order a physician's work, or to send notifications when there are critial findings.
+        *PENDING* Worklist and Notification System integration - _Liaison_ provides results via REST API routes that Worklist and Notification Systems can leverage to order a physician's work, or to send notifications when there are critical findings.